M Winkworth PLC Corporate governance and current constitutional documents

 As companies evolve, the mix of skills and experience required on the board will change, and board composition will need to evolve to reflect this change.

-Tara Tan is a lawyer with considerable franchise experience.
+Tara Tan is a lawyer with signifcant franchise experience.
 Andrew Nicol is a chartered accountant with broad finance and operational experience.
 Dominic Agace has grown through the ranks of the business and has been CEO of Winkworth since flotation.

 Where new Board appointments are considered, a search is conducted, and the board examines every candidate on the basis of their experience and suitability.
 Appointments are made on the basis of merit alone.
 The Board also considers succession planning.